 - What’s the one thing that nearly stopped you buying from us?

-- What was the biggest challenge, frustrating or problem in finding the right ______?
+- What was the biggest challenge, frustration, or problem in finding the right ______?

 - If you could have us create something just for you, what would it be?